JaidedAI/EasyOCR/README.md

 Polish (pl), Portuguese (pt),Romanian (ro), Slovak (sk), Slovenian (sl), Albanian (sq), Swedish (sv),Swahili (sw), Thai (th), Tagalog (tl), Turkish (tr), Uzbek (uz), Vietnamese (vi)

+List of characters is in folder jaidedread/character.
+If you are native speaker of any language and think we should add or remove any character, please create an issue.

 ## Installation